Wei-V-Zhou/Linux-----/README.md

 **Written in Front:**

-The following scripts of Linux are what I have learned after class. ***BUT***, I think it's very important for me to share them with u.
+The following scripts of Linux are what I have learned after class. ***BUT***, I think it's very necessary for me to share them with u (just like the papa of Linux).
+---

+## 1. Basic Scripts for Linux
+### 1.1 Dir and File Operation
+`cd ~/linux` # using cd ~/file is very convenient for entering into any directory

+## 2. Advanced Scripts for Linux